-KeyInvest’s Woodside Lodge retirement village recently hosted a workshop for retirees looking to gain some advice on the process of downsizing.
+KeyInvest recently hosted a workshop at some of our villages, for retirees looking to gain some advice on the process of downsizing.
 Four industry experts from the fields of interior design, real estate, auctioneering and retirement villages were on hand to explain how to make what might seem a daunting process, so much easier.

 On preparing your home for sale